 We lumbered through a jungle of signage and pageantry.
 People on stilts towered over us.
 Others controlled massive jellyfish puppets.
 One crew propped up a rusted (papier mâché? inflatable?)
 Statue of Liberty wearing a life vest.

 It was Sept.
-6, and with election mania ramping up, I was reporting on a rally, “Rise Up for Climate, Jobs and Justice,” in Lower Manhattan’s Battery Park.
+6, and with election mania ramping up, I was reporting on a rally, “Rise Up for Climate, Jobs and Justice,” in Lower Manhattan’s Battery Park, with my colleague Sean.

 “The Battery,” I overheard someone say, “is fully charged.”

 I had moved to New York in August, as a broiling summer molted into an autumn of suspense and intrigue.
 Back West, forests had burned to ash and displaced thousands.
 Out East, it would not be long before storm winds pummeled the coast.